 Description: Probably the oldest types of cat collars, these are basically little belts your cat wears around its neck.
 They do up with a buckle, and there’s usually space to attach bells, tags or other ornaments to them.

 Pros: They’re adjustable to the size of your cat’s neck, and they’re easy to fit ID information to.
-You can get variants of them, such as flea collars which emit a chemical designed to help with keeping your cat clear of flea infestations.
+You can get variants of them, such as flea collars which emit a chemical designed to help with keeping your cat clear of flea infestations (although you should be careful to verify the quality of the flea collar you’re buying; studies are done all the time and not all of them are equal!)
 There are also reflective versions which are designed to appear more easily to headlights (or torchlight if your cat is hiding in the garden when it’s bed time!)

 Cons: Buckle cat collars are more likely to snag than any other type.
 Because they’re buckled in, there’s no extra stretch or give if they do snag, meaning your cat won’t be able to free itself.
 Whilst buckle collars often look the most ornate, they’re also the most dangerous.